AlextheYounga/us-federal-code/usc/title-50-war-and-national-defense/chapter-46-central-intelligence-agency/frontmatter.md

 3523.
 Intelligence operations and cover enhancement authority.

 3524.
 Support for the Associate Director of the Central Intelligence Agency for Military Affairs.

+3525.
+Office of the Ombudsman for Analytic Objectivity.

+3526.
+Improvement of education in science, technology, engineering, arts, and mathematics.